OffchainLabs/arbitrum-docs/arbitrum-docs/run-arbitrum-node/nitro/03-nitro-database-snapshots.md

 wget -q -O - "$SNAPSHOT_URL".sha256
 ```

 Once you know the expected snapshot checksum, run the command below to compute the checksum of the downloaded snapshot.
-Then, compare both add see if they are the same.
+Then, compare both and see if they are the same.
 If they are not the same, consider redownloading the snapshot.
 You must provide a valid snapshot to Nitro; otherwise, it won’t work properly.

 ```shell
 sha256sum $PATH_TO_SNAPSHOT
 ```

-Finally, you can provide path to the downloaded snapshot archive to Nitro using the `--init.url` flag, as described in the “Download the Snapshot from a URL” section.
+Finally, you can provide a path to the downloaded snapshot archive to Nitro using the `--init.url` flag, as described in the "Download the Snapshot from a URL" section.

 ### Downloading snapshot parts

-If the snapshot is divided in parts, you should first download the manifest file in `<snapshot-url>.manifest.txt`.
+If the snapshot is divided into parts, you should first download the manifest file in `<snapshot-url>.manifest.txt`.
 This manifest contains the names and checksums of each part.
-For instance, the snippet below shows how the manifest file should look like.
+For instance, the snippet below shows how the manifest file should look.
 You may use the commands described previously to download each part of the snapshot and verify their checksums.

 ```shell
 a938e029605b81e03cd4b9a916c52d96d74c985ac264e2f298b90495c619af74  archive.tar.part0